LaurenAStrong/Airbnb-EDA-Project/README.md

 ![Better plot for desination country](https://user-images.githubusercontent.com/91219409/145686254-2e12d016-05fb-4566-96b6-7420769f41f8.png)

-Convert time and date columns into appropriate format:
+Before we begin our date and time analyses, we need to convert the date and time columns to the appropriate formats, so we do so below:
 ```python
 users['date_account_created'] = pd.to_datetime(users['date_account_created'])
 users['date_first_booking'] = pd.to_datetime(users['date_first_booking'])
 users['date_first_active'] = pd.to_datetime((users.timestamp_first_active // 1000000), format='%Y%m%d')
 ```

-Time first active: Steady growth until 2014, then lots of growth
+After looking at the time first active variable, we see that growth is consistently positive, and takes off in 2014.

 ```python
 sns.histplot(users.timestamp_first_active, color='#FD5C64')
 plt.xlabel('Timestamp First Active')